gueguenster/maxtree/publication/README.md

-# Differential Maxtree
+# Differentiable Maxtree
 L. Gueguen, 2021

 ## Introduction
 Maxtree have been largely used over the past 20 years to filter images based on its morphological properties.
 However, with the advent of deep learning, these morphological filtering techniques have been left aside.
 We propose in this publication a
-Differential Maxtree layer which is a parametric morphological filter based on the Maxtree decomposition.
+Differentiable Maxtree layer which is a parametric morphological filter based on the Maxtree decomposition.
 Its parameters can be optimized through gradient descent and backpropagation [7], and the layer can be inlined in modern deep learning network.

 We first recall the properties of the Maxtree decomposition and how morphological filters can be defined from it.
 Then, we